CoolPrius/public/dmz-with-nsgs/readme.md

+A DMZ in the context of explicit internet access

 In the ever-evolving landscape of cybersecurity, organizations must continually adapt to protect their digital assets.
 In this context, a Demilitarized Zone (DMZ) plays a critical role in safeguarding an enterprise virtual network from external threats.
 Azure Network Security Groups (NSGs) offer a no-cost solution to establish and manage a DMZ within an enterprise virtual network, enhancing security and providing a range of benefits.
 This article explores the advantages of using an Azure NSG as a DMZ in a virtual network.

 This specific example dives into the way an NSG could be utilized as a DMZ within an Azure firewall/NVA environment but this could easily be modified to work a similar way with a NAT gateway or load balancer for external outbound internet traffic mechanisms.